 The speed of sound in air (at sea level) is about 1220 km/h (760 mph or 340 meters per second).
 Compared to light waves, sound waves creep along at a snail's pace—about a million times slower.
 You see lightning much sooner than you hear it because the light waves reach you pretty much instantly, while the sound waves take about 5 seconds to cover each 1.6 km (1 mile).

 Sound travels at different speeds in different gases—and can go at different speeds even in the same gas.
-It travels much faster in warm air near the ground than in colder air higher up, for example.
-And it travels roughly three times faster in helium gas than in ordinary air, because helium is much less dense.
+How fast it goes in a particular gas depends on the gas, not on the sound.
+So whether it's a loud sound or a soft sound, a high-pitched sound or a low-pitched one doesn't actually make any difference to its speed: the amplitude and frequency don't matter.
+What does matter are two properties of the gas itself: its temperature and how heavy its molecules are (its "molecular mass").
+So sound travels much faster in warm air near the ground than in colder air higher up, for example.
+And it travels roughly three times faster in helium gas than in ordinary air, because helium has much lighter molecules.
 That's why people who breathe in helium talk in funny voices: the sound waves their voices make travel faster—with higher frequency.
+(Sound goes even faster in hydrogen, which is lighter again than helium.)